Baltimore riot of 1968: Military response

 When violent protest broke out in Baltimore on April 6, nearly the entire Maryland National Guard, both Army and Air, were called up to deal with the unrest.
-The notable exceptions were the state's air defense units (which manned surface-to-air missile sites around the state), those units already on duty in the Washington, D.C., area, and a unit positioned in Cambridge, Maryland (the site of race riots in 1963 and 1967).
+The notable exceptions were the state's air defense units (which managed surface-to-air missile sites around the state), those units already on duty in the Washington, D.C., area, and a unit positioned in Cambridge, Maryland (the site of race riots in 1963 and 1967).
 The Adjutant General of Maryland, Major General George M. Gelston, commanded the National Guard force and also was given control of local and state police forces in the city (approximately 1,900 police officers).

 The combined National Guard and police force proved unable to contain the uprising.
 On Sunday, April 7, federal troops were requested, and the President invoked the Insurrection Act of 1807.
 Late that evening, elements of the XVIII Airborne Corps at Fort Bragg, North Carolina, began arriving on the scene, while several Marine units from Camp Lejeune were put on standby status.
 With the intervention of federal forces, the Maryland National Guard was called into federal duty, resulting in a shift from state control (reporting to the Governor of Maryland) to federal control (reporting through the Army chain of command to the President).
 The federal force, Task Force Baltimore, was organized into three brigades and a reserve.
 These were (roughly), the XVIII Airborne Corps troops, the Maryland National Guard, and troops from the 197th Infantry Brigade from Fort Benning, Georgia (which arrived two days later).
 The 1,300 troops of the Maryland Air National Guard were organized in a provisional battalion and used to guard critical infrastructure throughout the city, as well as an ad hoc detention facility at the Baltimore Civic Center.
 Task Force Baltimore peaked at 11,570 Army and National Guard troops on April 9, of which all but about 500 were committed to riot control duties.

 Unrest continued for several days as the Task Force sought to reassert control.
-Early on April 12, federal troops began to depart and by 6 pm that evening responsibility for riot control returned to the National Guard.
+Early on April 12, federal troops began to depart and by 6 p.m. that evening responsibility for riot control returned to the National Guard.
 At midnight Task Force Baltimore ceased to exist and the remainder of federal troops were withdrawn.
 Maryland National Guard troops remained on duty in the city until April 14, when Agnew declared the emergency over and sent them home.

 After action reports credited both the National Guard and active Army forces for being extremely disciplined and restrained in dealing with the disturbance, with only four shots fired by National Guard troops and two by active Army troops.
 These forces had received orders to avoid firing their weapons, as part of an intentional strategy to decrease fatalities.

 A total of 10,956 troops had been deployed.